CMSgov/bcda-static-site/_pages/filter-claims-data.md

 Using _since with /Group will return resources updated after the date provided for existing enrollees and all resources for newly attributed enrollees.

 This lets you retrieve all new claims data with a single request.
 If you don’t apply _since, BCDA will return data as early as 2014.

+**Example request using _since with /Group**

 The request below will return:

 - Claims data last updated since February 13, 2020 for existing enrollees
 - Claims data as far back as 2014 for all new enrollees attributed to your organization in the last month
 <!-- snippet -->
 {% capture curlSnippet %}{% raw %}
 GET /api/v2/Group/all/$export?_type=Patient&_since=2020-02-13T08:00:00.000-05:00